Undergraduate BSc (Hons)

 Industry placement

-On this course, you will have the opportunity to take an industrial placement year between years two and three.
+On this computer science course, you will have the opportunity to take an industrial placement year between years two and three.
 Although you will be responsible for securing your own placement, we will assign you a placement tutor to monitor your progress and assess your final report.

 By completing a placement year, you can add 'with professional experience' to your degree award.
 Industry placements are an excellent way to enhance your CV, gain hands-on work experience and build industry connections.